 WorkAway: Work in exchange for food and accommodations worldwide.

-Some teaching abroad positions require or recommend a TESOL certification.
+Some teaching abroad positions require or recommend a TEFL certification.
 Even if your program doesn’t require one, it is a good idea to gain experience working with non-English speakers.
 One great way to gain this experience is through the Campus Conversation Partner Program.
-TESOL certification can be earned in person or online, many community colleges offer courses online and on campus.
+TEFL certification can be earned in person or online, the University of Iowa and many community colleges offer certification or you can get certified through a placement program like International TEFL Academy

 CIEE Teach English Abroad: CIEE offers teaching positions with programs in Chile, China, Dominican Republic, South Korea, Spain, and Thailand.